prb112/Coursera_Capstone/week4.md

 This problem (and investigation) improves the understanding a bicyclist traveling in boston has for their safety, and potentially the better neighborhoods to travel through.
 The report does not distinguish between the individuals who are bicycling for fun, business or on a commute.

 Previously identified as one of the worst areas for bikers, the project aims to help Boston bikers be better prepared to travel in the neighborhoods they pass through.
-Given the appropriate data, the problem is: What level of risk is there in commuting through the Boston neighborhoods and how busy are the areas?
+Given the appropriate data, the problem is: What level of risk is there in commuting through the Boston neighborhoods and how commercial are the neighborhoods?

   [1] https://en.wikipedia.org/wiki/Boston
 [2] https://www.boston.gov/departments/boston-bikes/bike-data#citywide-bike-counts